Balbader/data_structures_and_algorithms_in_C/1_time_and_space_complexity/README.md

 many CPU cycles it takes, instead it is meant to generalize the growth of your algorithm.<br>

-This means that 'O' of 'n' - 'O(n)' defines the computational complexity of the algorithm.<br>
+This means that 'O' of 'N' - 'O(N)' defines the computational complexity of the algorithm.<br>
-In this case of 'O(n)', it means that the algorithm will grow linearily based on input.<br>
+In this case of 'O(N)', it means that the algorithm will grow linearily based on input.<br>
 <br>
 Big O notation is used in order to make decisions about what data structures and algorithms to use.<br>